SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 	* Make enemy's troops few and unloyal
 * Religion is owning to the Emperor + in defense of his throne
 * Circled back to the fact that emperor derives power from emperor
+* Gives conquered contries a constitution and common code
+	* Wishes that changes would cause strength to monarchy
+	* Enforces rule and reputation throughout Europe